mrdk/mind/doc/words.rst

 .. word:: 'abort	( -- addr )

-      Variable that contains a word that does is called after an error has occured; it is expected to reset the parameter stack and the return stack and then to start an interactive prompt.
+   Variable that contains a word that does is called after an error has occurred; it is expected to reset the parameter stack and the return stack and then to start an interactive prompt.

 .. word:: bye